Apazapan: Geography

 The municipality of Apazapan is delimited to the north and to the east by Emiliano Zapata, to the south-east by Puente Nacional, to the south-west by Tlaltetela and to the west by Jalcomulco.
 It is watered by the river of Los Pescados or of La Antigua.

 The weather in Apazapan is warm and wet all year with rains in summer and autumn.

 Demographics

-As 2020, the municipality had a population of 4,709 inhabitants in 11 localities.
-About 17% resides in the municipal seat, other localities include Chahuapan (931 hab.), Cerro Colorado (911 hab.), Tigrillos (719 hab.) and Agua Caliente (599 hab.).
+As of 2020, the municipality had a population of 4,709 inhabitants in 11 localities.
+About 17% resides in the municipal seat; other localities include Chahuapan (931 hab.), Cerro Colorado (911 hab.), Tigrillos (719 hab.) and Agua Caliente (599 hab.).

 Agriculture

 1,245 ha of the municipality are used for agricultural activity.
 Main products include maize, lemons and mangoes.